July 16: During a meeting with government officials, Korolev and Glushko pitch the idea of developing a super-heavy rocket.

 Dec.
 11: Test of emergency escape system for the Soyuz spacecraft in Vladimirovka.
 (52)

 Feb.
-26: The first Saturn-1B rocket launches Block I of the first Apollo spacecraft on its first 15-minute suborbital test mission.
-The command module splashed down in the Atlantic.
+26: The first Saturn-1B (AS-201) rocket launches Block I of the first Apollo spacecraft on its first 15-minute suborbital test mission reaching an altitude of 425 kilometers.
+The Apollo's command module then splashes down in the Atlantic successfully testing its heat shield.

-March 16: Gemini-8 completes first manual docking with Agena-8.
+March 16: Gemini-8 completes first manual docking with the Agena-8 target stage.

 May 30: Surveyor-1 is launched.
 The first US spacecraft to complete soft-landing on the surface of the Moon on June 2.